-Henri J. Steenkamp.
-Mr. Steenkamp has over 15 years of experience in finance and accounting.
-On July 10, 2014, the Board of Directors appointed Mr. Steenkamp to serve as the Company's Chief Financial Officer and Chief Compliance Officer.
-Prior to that, Mr. Steenkamp had served as Interim Chief Financial Officer and Interim Chief Compliance Officer since March 2014.
+Henri J. Steenkamp-Mr. Steenkamp has served as our Chief Financial Officer, Chief Compliance Officer, Treasurer and Secretary since 2014.
 Prior to joining the Company, Mr. Steenkamp served as the Chief Financial Officer of MF Global Holdings Ltd., a broker in commodities and derivatives, from April 2011.
 Prior to that, Mr. Steenkamp held the position of Chief Accounting Officer and Global Controller at MF Global for four years.
 He joined MF Global, then Man Financial, in 2006 as Vice President of External Reporting and Accounting Policy.
 After MF Global filed for bankruptcy protection in October 2011, he continued to serve as Chief Financial Officer through January 2013.

 Before joining MF Global, Mr. Steenkamp spent eight years with PricewaterhouseCoopers ("PwC"), including four years in Transaction Services in its New York office, managing a variety of capital-raising transactions on a global basis.
 His focus was also on the SEC registration and public company filing process, including technical accounting.
 He spent four years with PwC in South Africa, where he served as an auditor primarily for SEC registrants and assisted South African companies as they went public in the U.S. Mr. Steenkamp is a chartered accountant and holds an honors degree in Finance.